tudborg/aiochannel/README.md

 ### Basics

-Channels are 90% `asyncio.Queue`, and the API is very similar.
+Most of the `Channel` code is from `asyncio.Queue`, and the API is very similar.
 The key difference is that a channel is only considered "done" when it has been both closed and drained, so calling `.join()` on a channel will wait for it to be both closed and drained